HITlgw/MemQ/README.md

 ### 3.2 follow the llamafactory

-Follow the [llamafactory](https://github.com/hiyouga/LLaMA-Factory), use the data above to finetune the model with lora rank=8
+Follow the [llamafactory](https://github.com/hiyouga/LLaMA-Factory), use the data above to finetune the model with lora rank=16, epoch=5.0

 ## Step4: Inference

-You can find the pre-trained weights [here]().
+You can find the pre-trained weights [here](https://pan.baidu.com/s/1wPX9iz67m5SB4BAnIiSTMw?pwd=memq).

 ### 4.1 preprocess the test data